 How to install iOS profile on iOS Devices

-To install IOS development provisioning profiles on iPhone or Ipad, go to settings -> general -> profile -> device management and click on your Ios developer account name.
+To install iOS development provisioning profiles on iPhone or Ipad, go to settings -> general -> profile -> device management and click on your iOS developer account name.
 You will be asked for a password.
-Provide your Ios developer account password again and click on the “Add” button.
+Provide your iOS developer account password again and click on the “Add” button.
 Now you can find added iPhone or Ipad under the device management list.
-So you need to trust that the iPhone or iPad is using certificates that you have created for this purpose through Xcode IDE at the first step while iOS application development projects using Xcode IDE.
+So you need to trust that the iPhone or iPad is using certificates that you have created for this purpose through Xcode IDE at the first step, while iOS application development projects use Xcode IDE.

 Installation of Xcode

 You can download the latest version of Xcode from the Mac App Store if you have Mac OSX 10.8+.
-I did not want to install all the development tools so I installed Xcode 5 for IOS devs which include IOS simulators, iPod Touch or iPhone emulator, and iPad simulator.
+I did not want to install all the development tools, so I installed Xcode 5 for IOS devs which include IOS simulators, iPod Touch or iPhone emulators, and iPad simulators.
 This allows me to start iOS application development using Objective-C without having an IOS device.

 Download Xcode from the Mac App Store here: https://itunes.apple.com/us/app/xcode/id497799835?mt=12

 Xcode IDE provides many ways to choose specific Ipads and Iphones profiles using Xcode “Product” menu options while creating new iOS application development projects.
-This way you can choose any iOS devices including emulators for testing purposes based on project requirements by choosing appropriate target IOS devices iPhone or Ipad profiles that your IOS app is targeting.
+This way, you can choose any iOS device, including emulators, for testing purposes based on project requirements by choosing the appropriate target IOS devices, iPhone, or Ipad profiles that your IOS app is targeting.

-Every iPhone or Ipad Ios version target setting in Xcode may need different Ipads and Iphones profiles that you must be aware of when you are selecting iPhone or Ipad profiles for applications development.
+Every iPhone or Ipad Ios version target setting in Xcode may need different iPad and iPhone profiles that you must be aware of when you are selecting iPhone or Ipad profiles for application development.
 Generally, earlier IOS versions like IOS 7.1.2 to 8.3 are compatible with most of the apps.
 While the latest IOS 9 and above is supported by a fewer number of apps.
 Most modern apps support these new Apple’s latest iOS 9 or higher versions (iOs 10).
 You can select any available simulators along with real physical devices.

 First of all, don’t hesitate to take help from experienced and professional app developers.
 You can also contact us for consultation or give us your project to build effective iOS application development.
 At MMC Global, we provide Android and iOS application development, no matter how complex the project is.

-We take care of all ups and downs also, the process and strategy we follow, make our clients satisfied.
-From discussing, prototyping, MVP, till development and testing, we cover all essential steps to build exciting apps.
+We take care of all ups and downs also, and the process and strategy we follow make our clients satisfied.
+From discussing, prototyping, and MVP, to development and testing, we cover all essential steps to build exciting apps.

 So, there are many common reasons why a developer’s application gets a rejection from the IOS app store, such as: